 - Eat only in the kitchen, clean up spills right away, and take out garbage daily so roaches and mice don’t come inside.

-- Use unscented products for cleaning, no perfumes or air fresheners.
+- Use unscented products for cleaning, no perfumes, plugins, or air fresheners.

 - Wash blankets, sheets, and pillowcases in hot water every week.

 - Keep stuffed animals out of the bed or wash in hot water or freeze them for 24 hours every week.

 - Vacuum once a week when your child is not in the room, using a double-layer bag or HEPA (High Efficiency Particulate Air) filter.

 Ask your primary care provider for an Asthma Action Plan and give a copy to everyone who cares for your child, including the school nurse.
 A written Asthma Action Plan lists the medications that your child will take to help control their asthma.
 Remember to keep the Asthma Action Plan in a place where the whole family can see it – like on the refrigerator.
 The Asthma Action Plan is broken down into three sections:

 - Green Zone: This section has the controller, or maintenance, medications that your child will take every day to prevent symptoms.
 Your child should take these medications daily until a healthcare provider tells you to stop.
 Examples of common medications in the green zone are: Flovent (Fluticasone), Montelukast (Singular), Zyrtec (Cetirizine), etc.